Arcam's 2022 AVR line-up: everything you need to know

 Elsewhere the AVR11 maintains the same seven amplifier channels as the rest of the range, with a drop-down in power output from the AVR11 and loss of support for Auro 3D and Imax Enhanced.

-Although it launched without a full complement of music streaming services that Arcam's more premium AVRs offer, support for Tidal Connect, Spotify Connect and Amazon Music HD have been added to the AVR5 retroactively via a firmware update.
+Although it launched without the full complement of music streaming services that Arcam's more premium AVRs offer, support for Tidal Connect, Spotify Connect and Amazon Music HD has been added to the AVR5 retroactively via a firmware update.

 - Decoding channels: 12